ellifteria/ellifteria.xyz/content/posts/24/05/240527-semispace-gc-code/index.md

 3. `moveRoot(oldRoot, newRoot)`: Removes a root from the collector's root set and adds the new root.

 The `Collector` class also has a `constructor` that instantiates the root set.
+It's important to note that this root set contains the roots of the program at a given time.
+Essentially, to simplify things so we can focus just on Cheney's algorithm here, we will just look at this set to determine what the roots of program are at it's current state.
+As mentioned, this is a dramatic oversimplification, but it serves our purposes well enough.

 Lastly, we have functions defined for integer division and checking if a value is an integer: `integerDivision(a, b)` which returns $\left\lfloor \frac{a}{b} \right\rfloor$ and `isInteger(maybeInteger)` which returns whether or not `maybeInteger` is an integer.